mjohnson324/blockhead/README.md

 Blockhead is a game that is based on the 3D puzzle game bloxors, in which the players must move a rectangular prism across a board into a hole.
 The main difference with this game is the 2D overhead perspective.

 - Controls: Move the block with arrow keys
-- Counters are set for the current level as well as the time and total number of moves and falls for a current game session.
+- Counters are set for the current level as well as the time, number of moves taken thus far, and total number of falls for a current game session.

+**Notice**: This game is (currently) not accessible from mobile devices.
+A keyboard is required to play the game.
+I may change this in the future with, say, page buttons that can be used to control the block.
+I do not consider this approach ideal as they would lack responsiveness.

 ### Architecture and Technologies: